gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The rear courtyard was filled with statues of men and women in strange costumes.
 They stood in twos and fours with tall cups in their hands as if conversing with one another.
-All of them had houses instead of heads---this house, the house I was in.
+All of them had houses instead of heads—this house, the house I was in.
 The models rested on their shoulders with the front arch for a mouth and the upstairs windows for eyes.